Hybrid quantum memory leveraging slow-light and gradient-echo duality: Introduction

 Since their introduction as building blocks of quantum repeaters \cite{Duan2001,Lvovsky2009}, quantum memories have been proposed and implemented across a wide range of physical systems \cite{heshami_quantum_2016}.
 The diversity of platforms has significantly broadened their functionality beyond the original objective of enabling quantum networks \cite{Kaneda2017,Humphreys2014,Niewelt2023,Brecht2015,Viscor2012,Chang2014}.
 In particular, multimode memories with extended coherence times substantially improve the performance of quantum repeaters \cite{Bao2012,Li2021,Albrecht2015,Zhang2024} and, when endowed with intrinsic processing capabilities, can function as transducers between distinct domains \cite{Vashukevich2020,Fisher2016}, including time–frequency \cite{Mazelanik:20} and frequency–position \cite{Jastrzebski2024}.
 Additionally, the capability to store optical photons while enabling controlled manipulations has facilitated the realisation of quantum-enhanced sensing and metrology protocols that implement optimal measurement on the optical state \cite{Mazelanik2022}.

 The control in such protocols implemented in atomic memories is achieved through the modulation of atomic coherence established during the write-in stage.
 The resulting spatial distribution of this coherence encodes the spatial and spectro-temporal properties of the incident optical signal.
-Specifically, the Gradient Echo Memory (GEM) protocol \cite{Sparkes2013, Higginbottom2012} realises a spectrum-to-position mapping by introducing inhomogeneous broadening of the medium’s absorption profile via a magnetic-field gradient.
+Specifically, the Gradient Echo Memory (GEM) protocol \cite{Sparkes2013, Higginbottom2012} realises a spectrum-to-position mapping by introducing inhomogeneous broadening of the medium’s absorption profile via a magnetic-field gradient or electric-field gradient \cite{Alexander2006,Sparkes2010,hetet_electro-optic_2008}.
 In contrast, the Electromagnetically Induced Transparency (EIT) protocol \cite{Heinze2013,Ma2017} relies on strong dispersion within the medium \cite{Kang2003,sautenkov_ultradispersive_2010,Mikaeili2022}, whereby the optical pulse is substantially slowed during propagation through the ensemble and subsequently halted after a controlled delay.
-This process maps the temporal profile of the input field onto the atomic coherence along the propagation direction, thereby implementing a time-to-position mapping \cite{Hsiao2018}.
+This process maps the temporal profile of the input field onto the atomic coherence along the propagation direction, thereby implementing a time-to-position mapping \cite{Hsiao2018,Chen2013}.
 These two approaches are therefore complementary.
+It is important to notice that neither time-to-frequency nor frequency-to-time mappings can be obtained solely by either of GEM or EIT operations without additional modification of the protocol.
+Writing in GEM allows for mapping the frequency profile to the position and readout in GEM maps it back to the temporal profile of the input pulse reversed in time \cite{hetet_multimodal_2008}.

+Another way to implement frequency-to-position mapping with the multi-mode capabilities is realised in atomic frequency combs (AFC) memories \cite{Afzelius2009,Riedmatten2008,Sinclair2014,Ma2021}.
+Due to the multimodality of AFC memories, photons with different arrival times can be stored in the memory, allowing them to be used as time-bin qubits.
+However, AFCs are mainly created with the warm atomic vapours or rare-earth-doped crystals, which allows for the large memory bandwidth but makes them incompatible for narrowband photons as compared to GEM or EIT.
+Moreover, contrary to the GEM spectrum-to-position mapping, in the AFC memories based on crystals, the positions of the spectral components are not well defined.
+Furthermore, the AFC protocol in warm atomic vapours maps the spectral components to different velocity classes.

-Importantly, both mappings are reversible, enabling direct investigation of the internal structure of the atomic coherence through detection of the emitted light during the read-out stage.
-This is of particular relevance, as the coherence may undergo unknown phase and amplitude modulations induced by external fields or by interactions with ionic or Rydberg impurities \cite{Du:25,Gross2020,Guenter2013}.
+Importantly, both EIT and GEM mappings are reversible, enabling direct investigation of the internal structure of atomic coherence through the detection of emitted light during the read-out stage.
+This is particularly relevant, as coherence may undergo unknown phase and amplitude modulations induced by external fields or interactions with ionic or Rydberg impurities \cite{Du:25,Gross2020,Guenter2013}.